Skip to content

 title="Degree",

-description="The type of the degree.",
+description="The type of the degree, such as BS, BA, PhD, MS.",

 examples=["BS", "BA", "PhD", "MS"],